iiasa/rime/README.md

 Note how several impact variables can be specified so that three variables end up considered (corresponding to median, 5th and 95th percentiles).
 They are then sorted out by parsing the variable name (e.g. " 5th" or "|5th" is expected, and the median is whatever is left).

-GSAT and impact distribution fitting can be combined (see figure below), however, when this occurs in parallel to other costly options such as `--match-year` and `--warming-level-step 0.01`, this starts to slow down the calculation (up to 12 seconds in our current tests).
-A Monte Carlo option is in the works to combine a larger number of uncertainty sources in a vectorized form.
+GSAT and impact distribution fitting can be combined (see figure below).

 ![](notebooks/images/fit_and_resample_gsat_and_impacts.png)

 ### Warming level steps

 The default step for warming level interpolation is 0.1 degC.
 This is fine for a probabilistic setting, but sometimes it is preferrable to have finer warming level steps, especially when working with the median temperature time-series, to avoid visible aliasing.
-The option `--warming-level-step` is available (so far only available with the table format as input):
+The option `--interp-warming-levels` with the default `--warming-level-step 0.01` is available (so far only available with the table format as input):

-	 $ rime-run-timeseries [...] --warming-level-step 0.01
+	 $ rime-run-timeseries [...] --interp-warming-levels --warming-level-step 0.01

 ![](notebooks/images/warming_level_step.png)